 The Grounds Crew

-The Grounds Crew is made-up of a staff of eight full-time employees which is augmented with Brock students to help maintain the entire grounds of the campus.
+The Grounds Crew is made-up of a staff of nine full-time employees which is augmented with Brock students to help maintain the entire grounds of the campus.

 Use of the Campus

 The campus is used extensively throughout the year, both during the academic year by the students and during the summer by many groups brought to the campus by Conference Services, Recreation Services, The Centre for the Arts, etc. This amount of intensive use creates huge numbers of people on the campus daily and our goal is to provide them with a safe, clean and esthetically pleasing place to enrich their lives.

 T 905.684.2925 - F 905.682.4733 - email: firstname.lastname@example.org

 In 1856 Thomas Rodman Merritt, the son of the famous canal builder William Hamilton Merritt built a stone house on twenty acres of picturesque land on the edge of downtown St. Catharines.
 In 1863 the house underwent renovations and a major addition was added.
 It came to be known as Rodman Hall.